University of Adelaide: University Council

-The main governing body of the institution is its Council.
+The main governing body of the institution is its council.
 It is the executive committee responsible for managing operations, setting policies and appointing the chancellor and vice-chancellor.
-The Council comprises the chancellor, vice-chancellor, a member of the academic staff, a member of the professional staff, an undergraduate student, a postgraduate student, at least one member with a commercial background, two members with prior experience in financial management and other members appointed by the selection committee.
-The selection committee, which comprises the chancellor and six other appointed members, can appoint members to the Council to serve for between 2 and 4 years.
+The council comprises the chancellor, vice-chancellor, a member of the academic staff, a member of the professional staff, an undergraduate student, a postgraduate student, at least one member with a commercial background, two members with prior experience in financial management and other members appointed by the selection committee.
+The selection committee, which comprises the chancellor and six other appointed members, can appoint members to the council to serve for between 2 and 4 years.
 This excludes elected staff and student members, which have a term limit of 2 years.

 Chancellor and Vice-Chancellor

-The chancellor of the university is a limitless term position that is mainly ceremonial and is held by former Federal Court judge Catherine Branson who succeeded Kevin Scarce following his retirement in May 2020.
+The chancellor of the university was a limitless term position that was mainly ceremonial and was held for the final time by former Federal Court judge Catherine Branson (who succeeded Kevin Scarce following his retirement in May 2020).
 Branson was appointed by the University Council.
-The current vice-chancellor is Danish biochemist Peter Høj, who began his role in February 2021 following similar roles at the University of South Australia and the University of Queensland.
-While the chancellor's office is ceremonial, the vice-chancellor serves as the university's de facto principal administrative officer.
-The university's internal governance is carried out by the University Council formed through the University of Adelaide Act 1971.
-The legislation, which superseded the Adelaide University Act 1874, is scheduled to be superseded by the Adelaide University Act 2023.
+The 24th and final vice-chancellor was Danish biochemist Peter Høj, who began his role in February 2021 following similar roles at the University of South Australia and the University of Queensland.
+While the chancellor's office was ceremonial, the vice-chancellor served as the university's de facto principal administrative officer.
+The university's internal governance was carried out by the University Council formed through the University of Adelaide Act 1971.
+The legislation, which superseded the Adelaide University Act 1874, was repealed due to the introduction of the Adelaide University Act 2023.